rakimdevcraig/Speech-Assistant/readme.txt

 something I would've learned if I didn't branch out

 separating code I didn't need the textToSpeech code to be in the same file as the rest of the stuff

+could've had a bunch of mp3's and one for each question but that would make my project bigger instead I can just rewrite to the same mp3 and output what I wrote to the mp3 if the api ends up messing up down the line or if IBM tries to charge me I can go the route of having prerecorded mp3's but for now I don't need that. with prerecorded mp3's my app will run faster because I won't have to deal with the api converting text to speech before the app responds it will just go to the prerecorded file